-RBH providers must ensure that onsite house managers oversee the day-to-day operations of the facility.
+RBH providers are responsible for ensuring that onsite house managers oversee the day-to-day operations of the facility.
 This includes ensuring adherence to policies and procedures, rules and requirements, and the quality of the facility and the health and safety of residents.
-RBH house managers must receive appropriate onsite orientation and training prior to performing assigned duties, have appropriate experience and necessary training at the time of hiring, and should be familiar with SUD patient record confidentiality regulations under 42 Code of Federal Regulations (CFR) Part 2.
-Further, housing managers should be trained in and practicing, at a minimum, trauma-informed and culturally humility care and implicit bias awareness.
+RBH house managers must receive appropriate onsite orientation and training prior to performing assigned duties have appropriate experience and necessary training at the time of hiring and should be familiar with confidentiality regulations under 42 Code of Federal Regulations (CFR) Part 2 governing the confidentiality of SUD patient records.
+Further, housing managers should be trained in and practicing, at a minimum, trauma-informed care, cultural competency, and implicit bias.

 RBH staff must submit any reports requested by the County and/or County partners, including required information and supporting documentation, such as daily Participant sign-in/out logs.
 RBH staff are responsible for completing authorization applications and other required documentation in Sage and coordinating with the treatment provider if the participant is receiving treatment from another agency.
-Some examples of coordination include verifying with the treatment provider that the participant is still concurrently receiving OP/IOP/OTP/OP-WM treatment, informing the treatment provider if the participant leaves or has been discharged from RBH, reminding the treatment provider to conduct housing activities and/or refer patient to interim or permanent housing resources, and sharing requested information with treatment provider to accurately complete the participant's CalOMS/LACPRS records.
-The RBH staff must document these coordination efforts with the treatment providers.
+Some examples of coordination include verifying with the treatment provider that the participant is still concurrently receiving OP/IOP/OTP/OP-WM treatment, informing the treatment provider is the participant leaves or has been discharged from RBH, reminding the treatment provider to conduct housing activities and/or refer patient to interim or permanent housing resources, and sharing with treatment provider requested information to accurately complete the participant/s CalOMS/LACPRS records.
+The RBH staff must document these coordinate efforts with the treatment providers.